Long before the age of paper certificates, a seaman tattoo served as their proficiency and competency documents (COP and COC in the modern era).

 Since the heavenly bodies can never be always available, sailors use a compass as another means of navigation.
 The compass, just like the nautical star, also aids them in finding their way.

-Sailors with a compass tattoo believe that they will be safe during their travels until they return home.
+Seamen with a compass tattoo believe that they will be safe during their travels until they return home.

 A variation of this mark combines the nautical star and the compass rose.
 The meaning is still the same- guidance during their journey and protection until they reach back home.